-Global mean precipitation is changing compared to the 2015-2025 control (Fig. 4, panel b), even though global surface air temperatures are maintained using SAG, as expected based on various earlier studies.
+Global mean precipitation is changing compared to the 2015-2025 control, even though global surface air temperatures are maintained using SAG, as expected based on various earlier studies.
 Similarly to what has been found in Tilmes et al. (2016), and Jones et al. (2018), precipitation is increasing for the baseline scenarios, while applications of a low forcing scenario result in close to present day global precipitation values.
-In WACCM6, precipitation is declining the most compared to 2020 values in Geo SSP5-85 1.5, with increasing reductions towards the end of the century, aligned with the increasing amount of sulfur dioxide injections, which is very similar to what has been found in GLENS (e.g., Fasullo et al., 2018).
+In WACCM6, precipitation is declining the most compared to 2020 values in Geo SSP5-85 1.5, with increasing reductions towards the end of the century, aligned with the increasing amount of sulfur dioxide injections, which is very similar to what has been found in GLENS (Fasullo et al., 2018, e.g.,).
 However, the SAG experiment based on the OS pathway and aiming for the 1.5°C target, results in a much smaller global mean precipitation change.
 Furthermore, Geo SSP5-34-OS 2.0 shows a slight increase in global mean precipitation with increasing values after 2070.

-Large scale precipitation changes from the control are shown in the zonal mean precipitation anomalies (Fig. 4, panels d and f).
+Large scale precipitation changes from the control are shown in the zonal mean precipitation anomalies (Fig. 4, middle and bottom panels on the right).
 Both baseline simulations (SSP5-85 and SSP5-34-OS) show increasing precipitation in tropics and mid to high latitudes between 2060-69.
 While this trend is continuing in SSP5-85, the SSP5-34-OS shows a reduction in the precipitation changes compared to control, as a result of reduced warming in this scenario by the end of the 21st century.
 A shift in tropical precipitation towards the SH (and therefore a shift in the Inter-tropical Convergence Zone (ITCZ)) occurs and is most pronounced in the SSP5-85, with increasing intensity towards the end of the 21st century in both baseline scenarios.
 Despite the reduction in greenhouse gases and surface temperature relative to SSP5-85, impacts on tropical precipitation using the overshoot scenario are still large and may result in large regional impacts.
-SAG applications successfully reduce increasing precipitation and shifts in tropical precipitation in 2060-2069, with slight reductions in precipitation in the SH subtropics.
+SAG applications successfully reduce increasing

+- precipitation and shifts in tropical precipitation in 2060-2069, with slight reductions in precipitation in the SH subtropics.
 Some larger differences occur by the end of the 21st century, where reductions in precipitation are most pronounced if using the SSP5-85 baseline scenario.
-Also, the strength in the shifts in tropical precipitation differs within the different ensemble members.
-More detailed investigations have to be performed in future studies, as well as in a multi-model comparison context.
+Also, we identify a shift in tropical precipitation for Geo SSP5-34-OS 2.0, which is likely a result of the occurrence of an interhemispheric temperature gradient in this scenario by the end of the 21st century.
+More - 280 detailed investigations have to be performed in future studies, as well as in a multi-model comparison context.
 Precipitation changes are therefore strongly dependent on the amount and strategy of SAG application.